-FHI resolved its basic policy on the development of a system to ensure that the execution of the duties of the directors complies with laws and regulations and the Articles of Incorporation as well as the other systems stipulated by ordinance of Japan’s Ministry of Justice as necessary to ensure the proper operation of a stock company at a meeting of the Board of Directors in May 2006.
+We resolved our basic policy on the development of a system to ensure that the execution of the duties of the directors complies with laws and regulations and the Articles of Incorporation as well as to the development of necessary systems to ensure proper operation of a stock company, at a meeting of the Board of Directors in April 2015.

 Status of Development of Risk Management System

-At FHI, the Corporate Planning Department, which plays a central role in the common functions of each business, and other company-wide shared corporate operations departments maintain close links with each department and company to enhance risk management.
+At our company, the Corporate Planning Department, which plays a central role in the common functions of each business, and other company-wide shared corporate operations departments maintain close links with each department and company to enhance risk management.

 In addition, the Audit Department performs planned audits of each department and Group company.
-FHI has also created and operates a system and organization to ensure compliance, which is the foundation of risk management, in order to assist with the development of the internal control system.
+We have also created and operate a system and organization to ensure compliance, which is the foundation of risk management, in order to assist with the development of the internal control system.

-Furthermore, in order to promote the implementation of compliance in the FHI Group, we conduct education and training and provide information through in-house publications for Group companies in addition to raising the effectiveness of these activities through the participation of Group companies in the FHI internal reporting system (Compliance Hotline.)
+Furthermore, in order to promote the implementation of compliance in the Subaru Group, we conduct education and training and provide information through in-house publications for Group companies in addition to raising the effectiveness of these activities through the participation of Group companies in the Subaru internal reporting system (Compliance Hotline.)